Adaptive Framework for Failure-Aware Protocols in Fusion-Based Graph-State Generation: Acknowledgement

 \section{Acknowledgement}

 The authors thank Francesco Debortoli for the early implementation of the translation to photonic circuits; Patrik Isene Sund for the valuable discussion on the design of optical fusions and quantum emitters as well as Francesco Giorgino and Lorenzo Carosini for discussion on experimental capabilities of such a scheme.
+This research was funded in whole, or in part, from the Horizon Europe research and innovation programme under grant agreement No 101135288 (EPIQUE).